 The Company notes the TCFD recommendations on climate related financial disclosures.
-The Company is an investment company and, as such, it is exempt from the Listing Rules requirement to report against the TCFD framework.
+The Company is an investment company and, as such, it is exempt from the UK Listing Rules requirement to report against the TCFD framework.

-Disclosure concerning Greenhouse Gas Emissions ("GHG") for the year ended 31 December 2023
+Disclosure concerning Greenhouse Gas Emissions ("GHG") for the year ended 31 December 2024

-The Company is an investment trust, with neither employees nor premises, nor has it any financial or operational control of the assets which it owns.
+The Company is an investment trust, with neither employees nor premises, and the Company has no financial or operational control of the investee companies' underlying assets.
 It has no greenhouse gas emissions to report from its operations, nor does it have responsibility for any other emissions producing sources under the Companies Act 2006 (Strategic Reports and Directors' Reports) Regulations 2013 or the Companies (Directors' Report) and Limited Liability Partnerships (Energy and Carbon Report) Regulations 2018, including those within the Company's underlying investment portfolio.

-Consequently, the Company consumed less than 40,000 kWh of energy during the year in respect of which the Directors' Report is prepared and therefore is exempt from the disclosures required under the Streamlined Energy and Carbon Reporting criteria.
+Consequently, the Company consumed less than 40,000 kWh of energy during the year in respect of which the Report of the Directors is prepared and therefore is exempt from the disclosures required under the Streamlined Energy and Carbon Reporting criteria.